Prairie County, Arkansas

-Prairie County is in the Central Arkansas region of the U.S. state of Arkansas.
+Prairie County, officially the County of Prairie, is in the Central Arkansas region of the U.S. state of Arkansas.
 The county is named for the Grand Prairie, a subregion of the Arkansas Delta known for rice cultivation and aquaculture that runs through the county.
 Created as Arkansas's 54th county in 1846, Prairie County is home to four incorporated towns, including DeValls Bluff, the southern district county seat, and two incorporated cities, including Des Arc, the northern district county seat.
 The county is also the site of numerous unincorporated communities and ghost towns.
 Occupying 676 sqmi, Prairie County is the median-sized county in Arkansas.
 As of the 2020 Census, the county's population was 8,282.
 Based on population, the county is the ninth-smallest county of the 75 in Arkansas.

 The county is crossed by Interstate 40 (I-40), a major east–west Interstate highway running from California to North Carolina, as well as four United States highways (U.S. Route 63 [US 63], US 70, US 79, and US 165).
 Eleven Arkansas state highways run in the county.
 Prairie County is served by two public owned/public use general aviation airports and six potable water systems.

 History

 The county at first was land given to Cherokee Indians resettled from Tennessee and was the Western band of Cherokee reservation from 1812 to 1836.
 Even today, an estimated 2,000 residents have some American Indian ancestry.

 The town of Fredonia (Biscoe) was named for the unsuccessful 1826 attempt of Arkansas Cherokee and to create the Republic of Fredonia by Arkansas Cherokee and Texan settlers in then Mexican Texas.
 The town of DeValls Bluff was the Western Cherokee's seat, and is now one of Prairie County's seats.

-Prairie County suffered greatly during the Civil War.
+Prairie County suffered greatly during the American Civil War.
 Des Arc was partly destroyed, and a local historian estimated that not more than 15 horses were left in the county by the war's end.
 The rest had been taken by soldiers of one army or the other.

 On September 5, 1913, Lee Simms became the first person to be executed in Arkansas by the electric chair.
 He was executed for the crime of violent rape.

 Stern's Medlar, a previously unknown plant species, was discovered in Prairie County as recently as 1990.
 It is not known to grow anywhere else in the world.
 The plant is critically endangered, with only 25 known specimens, all growing within a single small wood, now protected as the Konecny Grove Natural Area.